moelholm/moelholm.github.io/_posts/2016-08-12-arquillian-testing-legacy-applications.md

 </ul>
 </li>
 	<li>Additionally, the application components required generic expensive bootstrapping that was impractical to impose on every test archive.
 Especially for running tests against existing database configurations.</li>
-	<li>But the worst thing in, my opinion, was that _the test archives ended up testing a false reality_ : our system wasn't bundled the same way, class loader wise and structure wise.
+	<li>But the worst thing in, my opinion, was that <i>the test archives ended up testing a false reality</i> : our system wasn't bundled the same way, class loader wise and structure wise.
 Despite our best attempts we ended up with test archives that wasn't anything like what we were actually running in production.</li>
 </ul>
 Now, one may argue that the system wasn't really well designed - since we had to bundle so many dependencies with our test archives.
 And this is likely true.
 But recall that we are talking about an existing extremely complex legacy application - so that was simply our reality.
 And redesigning the application wasn't practical at all - not in polynomial time at least.